 Over the past few months, hundreds of people, many of them young and previously healthy, presented at hospital emergency departments with a mix of symptoms including cough, chest pain, and shortness of breath.
 Some also had nausea, vomiting, and diarrhea.
 They complained that they felt weaker, were losing weight, and some developed fevers before coming to medical attention.
-Their bodies were acting as though they were fighting off a massive lung infection, but doctors didn’t find any bacteria or viruses to blame.
+Their bodies were acting as though they were fighting off a massive lung infection.
+Oddly though, doctors didn’t find any bacteria or viruses to blame.
 The only common thread was that they were all e-cigarette users.
-While some were older and had other health problems, two-thirds of the patients were previously healthy teenagers and people in their 20s or early 30s.
+While some were older and had other health problems, 2 in 3 were previously healthy teenagers and people in their 20s or early 30s.

-Many needed supplemental oxygen while at the hospital, still others struggled so much that they had to be on a ventilator to help them breathe.
+Many needed supplemental oxygen while at the hospital.
+Others struggled so much that they had to be on a ventilator to help them breathe.
 X-rays and other imaging showed major injury and inflammation in the lungs.
 One of the most worrying aspects was how quickly the illness developed.
 Problems appeared over a matter of a few days, and many of these people had only been “vaping” for a few months or years.

-Up until now, e-cigarette users have been in the dark about what they are drawing into their lungs, with the manufacturers and marketers as the only source of information – a situation eerily similar to our relationship with big tobacco 50 years ago.
+Up until now, e-cigarette users have been in the dark about what they are drawing into their lungs.
+The manufacturers and marketers are the only source of information – a situation eerily similar to our relationship with big tobacco 50 years ago.
 Coincidentally, JUUL is now 35%-owned by Altria (formerly Phillip-Morris), which makes Marlboro cigarettes, the most popular cigarette brand in America.

 Vaping appeals to teenagers on many fronts.
 E-cigarettes don’t leave an odor on clothes, hands, or breath.
 This makes vaping much easier to hide than traditional cigarettes (or marijuana, which can also be vaped).
 In fact, e-cigarette cartridges or “pods” that hold nicotine are often indistinguishable from those that hold tetrahydrocannabinol (THC), the chemical in marijuana that gets people high.
 Additionally, most young people see vaping as less harmful than smoking, and a variety of available flavorings make it very appealing.

 Vaporizer companies target a young audience with flavors like bubble gum, watermelon, and cotton candy.
 Flavorings are the single most important influence on getting young people to start vaping according to the United States Surgeon General, and the federal government may now be considering banning these flavors.
 Style is a factor, too.
-Vaporizers are compact, attractive, and some are modeled to resemble flash drives, which makes them even easier to conceal, and adds to the “cool” factor.
+Vaporizers are compact, attractive, and some are modeled to resemble flash drives.
+That makes them even easier to conceal and adds to the “cool” factor.
 The explosion in popularity among youth has brought more attention to these companies’ questionable marketing tactics, especially now that people are getting sick.

 The major problem with that message is that people confuse “safer” with “safe.”